On fairness of multi-center allocation problems: Relation to stability

 \subsection{Pairwise stability}

 For priority-based allocation problems, e.g., school choice problems, a standard stability notion is \emph{pairwise stability} \citep{GaleShapleyAMM1962}: An allocation $x$ is \textit{pairwisely stable} at $R$ if there is no agent-object pair $(i,o)$ such that $o\mathbin{P_i}x_i$ and $i\succ_o j$, where $x_j=o$.

-Clearly, this notion is not suitable here, as in our model, objects have no priorities over agents.
+Clearly, this notion is not suitable here, as in our model, objects have no priorities over all agents.
 Even if we adopt each center $c$'s priority for objects in $O_c$, it would still be problematic because $\succ_c$ is incomplete.
 One way to address this issue is to expand the priorities to be complete.
 A natural expansion is as follows: For each $c\in C$, each $o\in O_c$, each $i\in N_c$, and each $j\not\in N_c$, $i$ has higher expanded priority at $o$ than $j$.\footnote{\citet{klaus2019} propose an extension of TTC based on such expanded priorities, and \citet{combe2023reallocation} shows that this TTC extension is ``minimal envy'' among the set of \emph{individually rational}, \emph{strategy-proof}, and \emph{Pareto efficient} mechanisms.} However, this assumption will lead to an incompatibility with \emph{pair efficiency}.
 To see it, let us revisit Example~\ref{example1}.
 Suppose that at $a$ and $b$, agent $1$ has higher priority than $3$, as $a,b\in O_{c},1\in N_c$, and $3\not \in N_c$.
 Similarly, $3$ has higher priority than $1$ and $2$ at $d$.
 Suppose that $2$ receives $d$: in this case, if $3$ receives $b$, then $3$ would block this allocation as $3$ has higher priority than $2$ at $d$; however, if $3$ receives $a$ then it means $1$ receives $b$.
 So, $1$ would block this allocation as $1$ has higher priority than $3$ at $a$.
 Thus, $2$ does not receive $d$.
 Since $2$ also has priority than $1$ at $a$, we conclude that it must be the case that $2$ receives $a$.
 Subsequently, $1$ receives $b$ and $3$ receives $d$, i.e., the allocation $y$.
 However, this allocation is not \emph{pair efficient}: agents $2$ and $3$ can be better off by switching their allotments.

 Therefore, finding alternative ways to expand priorities to be complete and defining criteria to select ``fair'' expansions constitutes an interesting open problem, though one that is beyond the scope of this paper.